nielsvm/purge/README.md

 collects timing estimates from the actual purgers.
 The intelligence it has is used by the queue service and exceeding the limit isn't possible as the purgers service refuses to operate when the limits are near zero.

+#### Diagnostic checks
+External cache invalidation usually depends on many parameters, for instance configuration settings such as hostname or CDN API keys.
+In order to prevent hard crashes during runtime that affect end-user workflow, Purge allows plugins to write preventive diagnostic checks that can check their configurations and anything else that affects runtime execution.
+These checks can block all purging but also raise warnings and other diagnostic information.
+End-users can rely on Drupal's status report page where these checks also bubble up.

 #### Processors
 With queuers adding ``tag`` invalidation objects to the queue, this still leaves